 Let's start with a Google ngram.
 It isn't a definitive statement on the uses of the term, but it does accurately represent the trends visible with deeper research.
 I've made it case insensitive so we can get different norms in capitalization.
 Below, I'll fill in the details with representative samples, but I think the spike between roughly 1940-1965 tell us what we would expect--the term is strongly associated with the Cold War and Civil Rights movement (with a small spike during the Culture and Canon Wars), though its initial rise is clearly linked, as we shall see, with the development of scientific racism.

-1840s-1880s: The earliest use of the term 'Western Civilization' I've been able to find in from 1844 in the annual report of the Society for the Promotion of Collegiate and Theological Education.
-The term does NOT refer to some anglo-european culture rooted in the antiquity.
+1840s-1880s: The earliest use of the term 'Western Civilization' I've been able to find is from 1844 in the annual report of the Society for the Promotion of Collegiate and Theological Education.
+The term does NOT refer to some anglo-european culture rooted in antiquity.
 It refers to the world of the American frontier--at risk for falling into barbarism if Christianity cannot be injected into it through newly established 'western' colleges (like Beloit and Wittenburg--my home university isn't mentioned here but it was established at the same time by Baptists, so maybe?):

 Although this is NOT our contemporary meaning of 'western civ', the idea that "A Civilization without Christianity" is defective sticks into future uses.
 This use of the term 'civilization' here is what Maximus Planudes has referred to as 'civilization 1.0' in the previous post on this blog.
 Civ 1.0 can only appear in the singular and is in opposition to barbarism and savagery.
 It is explicitly linked to progress or evolution.
 You can move up on the ladder of civilization and those with a higher level of civilization are, of course, superior.
 This idea of 'civilization' may be 1.0, but it remains popular throughout the 19th and 20th centuries.
 The idea of 'western', however, doesn't yet have the vague reference point of anglophone former settler colonies from northern Europe (mostly England).
 In this 1844 usage, it refers to the direction from the vantage point of the original US states on the Atlantic coast.

 When do we see the shift in the use of 'western' to refer not to an internal continental direction, but to an idea?
-An 1846 review of fine literature discussing Paget's Hungary and Transylvania and again uses the geographic 'west' that we are familiar with from the division between western and eastern Europe that dates back to Diocletian.
+An 1846 review of fine literature discussing Paget's Hungary and Transylvania uses the geographic 'west' that we are familiar with from the division between western and eastern Europe that dates back to Diocletian.
 Hungary, here, is the 'connecting link' between east and west, 'like Poland'.
 This paragraph--the only one that uses the phrase 'western civilization'--is of potential interest for us:

 The text goes on and you can see here that 'west' means western Europe, while 'east' means across the Danube.
 Civilization is also still in its 1.0 guise: